brucette/BookIt/README.md

 to be able to see the available times without having to go to the location each time one wanted to use the communal area.

-Micro web-framework **Flask**  is used to build the project.

-**Python** is used in _app.py_ to configure the application, connect it to a **Sqlite3** database file, create all the needed tables (users and user_bookings) upon initialization and to define the different routes accessible by the application.
+BookIt is built in **Flask**, which is a **Python** based web framework.

-Sqlite3 is used as the database to store user data upon registering and for storing all the bookings that are made.
+_App.py_ is the main application that contains the different endpoints/routes and the logic for them.
+If there is no previously existing database when the application first starts, a database is created. **Sqlite3** is used as the dtatabse to store user data upon registering and for storing all the bookings that are made.

 The templates-folder contains the **HTML** files that are rendered with the help of **Jinja templating laguage** once the user accesses the different routes of the app: